cilium/tetragon/README.md

  $ vagrant ssh
  ```

-This should be sufficient to create a kind cluster and run Tetragon.
+This should be sufficient to create a Kind cluster and run Tetragon.

 # Community

 ## Slack

-Join the Tetragon [Slack channel](https://cilium.herokuapp.com/) to chat with developers, maintainers and other users.
+Join the Tetragon [Slack channel](https://cilium.herokuapp.com/) to chat with developers, maintainers, and other users.
 This
 is a good first stop to ask questions and share your experiences.